szpak-dev/lab/microservices/mr_sandwich/src/auth/README.md

   * listen for confirmed credentials from User Aggregate

 ## Summary
 In this service, I have used **Ports And Adapters** architecture.
-It gave us a holy grail of a good software project, **loose coupling** and **high cohesion**.
+It gave us a holy grail of a good software project:
+**loose coupling** and **high cohesion**.
 User and Session does not rely on each other anywhere, they are totally independent.
-They only place containing tight coupling is the `flask` factory method where controllers live.
+They only place containing tight coupling is the `Flask` factory method where controllers live.
 Mediator components do not use object but primitive values, so they can be kept separated.